BrandNewCongress/DEPRECATED-website/src/static/site/nominate.md

 - We want to elect as many working and middle class people and people of color as possible — Democratic, Republican and Independent.
 Working people and people of color are dramatically underrepresented in Congress today!

 - In conservative Christian districts, candidates must come from the conservative Christian culture!
 There are tons of people from that culture who support the BNC platform.
-To learn more, read about BNC for Conservative America.

 - More than half of the people in America are women — more than half our candidates should be women too!
 We want our candidates to come from many different kinds of backgrounds and fields.